JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-advanced.md

 #### Spend Calculation

+[block:callout]
+{
+  "type": "info",
-!!! info "Cost Data Availability"
+  "title": "Cost Data Availability",
-    Cost data passed via these macros is available in exports but is not visible in the Branch dashboard.
+  "body": "Cost data passed via these macros is available in exports but is not visible in the Branch dashboard."
+}
+[/block]

 Branch Parameter | Description
 --- | ---